Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 There of course will need to be a world class tour bringing together leading figures of our time to touch the hearts and minds of billions of human beings.

+There of course will need to be training on the new system of governance and decision making that families, neighborhoods, communities, and bioregions can co-operate.

-There of course will need to be the co-creation of the systems and mechanisms to enable hundreds of billions of dollars of flow each quarter to the Teams advancing the Critical Path.
+There of course will need to be the co-creation of the systems and mechanisms to redirect resources [[FROM Waste TO Value]] and enable hundreds of billions of dollars of flow each quarter to the Teams advancing the Critical Path.

+There of course will need to be interoperable sets of local community currencies that enable decentralized, local, and global freedom of exchange before the fiat currencies of the [[Old World]] collapse.

 There of course will need to be strategies around the political systems and election cycles of each of 200 nations on Earth.

+We of course might want to sweep the executive branch in the 2024 and 2026 US elections.

 There of course will need to be a new [[Lionsberg Alliance]] forged to succeed NATO, ensure universal security, and oversee the responsible and balanced redirection of military and defense flows.